A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-The contracted second Bianchi identity implies that $\nabla (R + |\nabla f|^2 - f) \equiv 0$ on any gradient shrinker which satisfies the first equation, so it is always possible to achieve the latter normalization by adding a constant to $f$ on each connected component of $M$.
-We will denote a soliton structure by $(M, g, \nabla f)$ or $(M, g, f)$ when we wish to emphasize the vector field or the potential, and otherwise simply identify it with the underlying manifold.
+whenever the first equation is satisfied, so it is always possible to achieve the normalization in the second equation by adding a constant to $f$ on each connected component of $M$.

+We will use either $(M, g, X)$ or $(M, g, f)$ to denote a soliton structure, depending on our emphasis.
+When there is no ambiguity about which particular structure is meant, we will refer to $(M, g)$, or simply $M$, as ``the'' soliton.

-Shrinking solitons are generalizations of positive Einstein metrics and arise as model spaces in the theory of smooth metric measure spaces.
-We are interested in their connection to the Ricci flow
+Shrinking solitons are of some intrinsic geometric interest both as generalizations of positive Einstein manifolds and as models in the theory of smooth metric measure spaces.
+We are interested here in their connection to the Ricci flow

-where they correspond to \emph{shrinking self-similar solutions}, the generalized fixed points of the equation which move only under the natural actions of $\RR_+$ and $\operatorname{Diff}(M)$ on the space of metrics on $M$.
-When the manifold $(M, g)$ is complete, the vector field $\nabla f$ is complete \cite{ZhangCompleteness}, and the system
+where they correspond to \emph{shrinking self-similar solutions}: generalized fixed points of the equation which move only under the natural actions of $\RR_+$ and $\operatorname{Diff}(M)$ on the space of metrics.
+When $(M, g)$ is complete, the vector field $\nabla f$ is complete \cite{ZhangCompleteness} and the system